AlvanOclock/symfony-doxec/readme.md

 ```

 ### Starting containers

+If you have not defined an alias, you need to run the script with `./doxec`.

+If doxec is not executable, you need to make it executable with `(sudo chmod +x doxec`.

 From the folder where you copied files, run `doxec up` to start docker containers.
 All services are defined in the docker-compose.yml file.

 Services are: